ieeeWang/DL-open-course-resources/README.md

 ```

 **Upload all folders and files from local**
-Now, in a local end, we can copy all folders/files that need to be uploaded into xxx folder.
-Then, upload them to the target repo by:
+First, in a local end, we copy all folders/files that need to be uploaded into xxx folder.
+Second, upload them to the target repo by:
 ```
 cd xxx
 git add . # . represents all files